-Congressman Gallego serves as a Senior Whip for the Democratic Caucus, the Second Vice Chair of the Congressional Hispanic Caucus, Vice Chair of the Congressional Progressive Caucus and Congressional Progressive Caucus Tribal Liasion, and Vice Chair of the Equality Caucus.
+Congressman Gallego serves as a Senior Whip for the Democratic Caucus, the First Vice Chair of the Congressional Hispanic Caucus, Vice Chair of the Congressional Progressive Caucus and Congressional Progressive Caucus Tribal Liasion, and Vice Chair of the Equality Caucus.

 Congressman Gallego currently serves on the House Armed Services Committee and the Natural Resources Committee, and serves as Chair of the Natural Resources Subcommittee for Indigenous Peoples of the United States.